qt3uw/qt3-ion-trap/README.md

 * Experiment 3: Observe the separation (splitting) motion of two particles and identify their maximum velocities

+## How to Graph
+We have included python scripts in the "Graphing Code" folder which were used to produce our plots for figures 2, 4, and 5.
+To use them,

 ## Python Code Installation
 These instructions assume you've installed [anaconda](https://www.anaconda.com/).
 I also recommend the [pycharm community](https://www.jetbrains.com/pycharm/download) IDE for editing and debugging python code.
 The instructions also assume that you know how to use the [command line "cd" command to change directory](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands/).